Baruch Ben Dor

 Yosef Ben Dor

 Mr. Ben Dor holds an MBA from INSEAD, and has extensive international experience.
 He speaks 5 languages and has lived and worked in Asia and Europe for many years.
 Mr. Ben Dor has a proven record in sales and distribution channel management and significant understanding and experience in building strategic relations with large multinational firms.
 In his recent position as the director of sales in Russia for Kodak Graphic Arts he grew annual sales from €12M to €60M within 3 years.

 Vice President for Research and Development

-Mr. Solt is an electrical engineer who has specialized in electronic equipment development since 1976.
-His primary area of expertise has been in medical electronic devices development with the balance in military and commercial communications.
+Mr. Groch is an electrical engineer who has specialized in electronic equipment development since 1991.
+His primary area of expertise has been in medical electronic device development, with experience in both hardware and firmware design.